AMReX-Codes/amrex/CONTRIBUTING.md

 when the `dev` branch is being modified while you are working on `<branch_name>`), you can use
 ```
-git pull --rebase origin dev
+git pull upstream dev
 ```
+and fix any conflict that may occur.

 ### Check that you did not break the code

 Once your new feature is ready, you can check that you did not break anything.
-WarpX has automated tests running at each `git push`.
+WarpX has automated tests running for each Pull Request.
 For easier debugging, it can be convenient to run the tests on your local machine with
 ```
 ./run_tests.sh